What do all successful insurance companies have in common?

-> Therefore, unsatisfactory customer experience can feel utterly bleak.
-If you’ve ever had this disappointing insurance experience, you know what we mean.
-It’s no fun spending long minutes on hold, waiting for an agent to ask a basic question, and finding out a disappointing answer.
+Therefore, an unsatisfactory customer experience can feel utterly bleak.
+If you've ever had this disappointing insurance experience, you know what we mean.
+It's no fun spending long minutes on hold, waiting for an agent to ask a fundamental question, and finding out a disappointing answer.

-> And again, that stodgy, stuffy connotation makes many consumers reluctant to reach out.
+And again, that stodgy, stuffy connotation makes many consumers reluctant to reach out.
 Successful insurers recognize that a customer who is avoiding contact becomes a customer on their way out the door.

 So the challenge lies in balancing the opportunities for remote service that new digital technologies offer while maintaining the feeling of personalized attention and trust with the customer.